Kelly throws two TD passes as Argonauts down Ticats 31-15 to improve to 5-0

 Hamilton (2-4) suffered its first loss in three games, to the dismay of the Tim Hortons Field sellout crowd of 24,312.
 The Ticats were also looking to avenge their 32-14 defeat to Toronto at BMO Field on June 18.

+"Man, that's really special," he said.
+"It's hard not to get emotional about that.

+"They spend a lot of money, fly a lot of miles just to watch me play a game.
+It's awesome."

-Cameron Dukes, Kurleigh Gittens Jr. and DaVaris Daniels had Toronto's touchdowns.
-Boris Bede added two converts and a field goal while John Haggerty had a single.
+Daniels, Cameron Dukes and Kurleigh Gittens Jr. had Toronto's other touchdowns.
+Boris Bede added three converts and a field goal, while John Haggerty had a single.

 Marc Liegghio booted three field goals for Hamilton.